CarloCattano/webserv/README.md

 - [c] Upload some file to the server and get it back.
        - hangs on submission

-- [c] POST  request is hanging on a cgi to folder or non existent
+- [V] POST  request is hanging on a cgi to folder or non existent
         - wait for barra execve error handling
 - [V] track all read/recv/write/send returns for errors